 (Recover content after losing internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced in WordPress v.
-2.6.
-Whenever you saves a page or post, a revision is automatically created and stored in your WP database.
+Post Revisions are a feature that was introduced to WordPress in version 2.6.
+Whenever a page or post is saved in WordPress, it automatically creates a revision and stores it in the WordPress database.

-Note: This function works the same way on both Pages and Posts.
+Note: This function is available for both Pages and Posts.

-A Revision Slider allows you to move through your revisions.
-The more revisions you have saved, the more segmented your slider will be …
+A Revision Slider allows you to move through different saved revisions.
+The more revisions you have, the more revision markers will appear in the slider …

 (The more revisions, the longer the slider)

-When you make changes to content and update your page or post, your revisions display in the revision slider marked in black, with the save interval, time, and date of the revision …
+Revisions created by making changes to content and updating your post or page appear in the revision slider marked in black, along with the save interval, time, and date of the post revision …

-Revisions saved automatically by WordPress display in the slider highlighted in red, along with the save interval, time, and date of the post revision …
+Revisions saved automatically by WordPress show up in the slider marked in red, with the save interval, time, and date of the revision …

-(Move the button to the right or left of the slider)
+(Move the revision slider button to the left or right)